sw704e21/dmiai/README.md

 * Case 3 - Racing Track Simulation: **Unlimited** <br>
 * Case 4 - IQ Test Solver: **1 time** <br>

-Upon completion of the contest, the top 5 highest ranking teams will be asked to submit their training code and the trained models for validation.
+Upon completion of the contest, the top 5 highest-ranking teams will be asked to submit their training code and the trained models for validation.
 The final ranking is announced on 30/11.